 The information on governance included here supplements that described in the Governors' report and in the Statement of Governors' responsibilities.
-The Board of Governors has formally met 5 times during the year.
-Attendance during the year at meetings of the Board of Governors was as follows:
+The board of Governors has formally met 6 times during the year, as a minimum.
+Attendance during the year at meetings of the board of Governors was as follows: